OperationFman/Watch-Drop/README.md

 - aws_account_number (Found in the top right of the AWS console)
 - aws_account_region (Wherever you choose, be consistent from now on)

-Optional: You can leave the Production and Cron as-is if you are happy with them
+Optional: You can leave the `environment` and `schedule_cron` as-is if you are happy with them

 #### Get TMDB API Key